Chaindoc webhooks

 }'

-Step 3: Implement Webhook Endpoint
+Step 3: Implement your endpoint

 Create an endpoint on your server to receive webhook events.
 Here are examples in different languages: